MrSir/roche-cc/README.md

 `pip install -r requirements.txt` - to install the dependencies for the project

 `uvicorn main:app --reload` - to start the FastAPI server so that you can view the documentation.
-Note that starting the server will also run create all the tables for the models inside the `roche_cc.db` SQLite file.
+Note that starting the server will also create all the tables for the models inside the `roche_cc.db` SQLite file, and seed some records to allow for some manual testing.

 The API documentation can be access at `http://127.0.0.1:8000/docs`